anexia-it/vue-ui-components/docs/AnxIcon.md

 <anx-icon-storage-backup width="50px" height="50px" />
 ```

 The title of the *anx-icon* will be displayed when you hover over the icon.
-The exmaple below show, how to change it.
+The exmaple below shows, how to change it.

 ```html
 <anx-icon